-Play around with the tone control but don’t go too low.
+Play around with the tuning control but don’t go too low.

-Since there are a lot of lead parts, I highly advise using a thicker guitar pick.
+Since there are a lot of lead parts, you’ll also need a set of strings with the right gauge and a sturdy pick.

 But anything similar can work.

-As far as strings go, you’re free to use what you want.
+As far as strings go, use what you want!